DataVisit/kdd_submission/README.md

 2. Details about AIS data preprocessing can be found in `code/data_preprocessing` directory.

-## Visualzaition demo about our proposed vessel trajectory generation methods
+## Visualization demo about our proposed vessel trajectory generation methods

 We merged the vessel trajectories from the test set for January 2023 into a single day, and then provided a comparison between the ground-truth and generated results.